ibm-apiconnect/apic-hybrid-cloud-enablement/docs-and-tools/architecture/APIC-HA-Architectures.md

 ### DataPower + Analytics in DC2
 [Installing with subsystem CRs in different namespaces or environments](https://www.ibm.com/docs/en/api-connect/10.0.5.x_lts?topic=integration-installing-subsystem-crs-in-different-namespaces-environments) provides the overview.
 We will install DataPower and Analytics subsystems in DC2.
 - OCP in DC2 needs preparations such as `pull-secret` and the IBM Operator Catalog source.
-- Install the API Connect, DataPower and Common Services operators in `apigw2` namespace in DC2
+- Install the IBM API Connect operator in `apigw2` namespace in DC2
-  This is the same set of operators used to install APIC in DC1.
+  This is the same operator used to install APIC in DC1.
 - The versions of the operators in DC1 & DC2 must be the same
 - Make sure the DC2 cluster has the same certificates as APIC in DC1
   See [Common Issuers & Gateway Secrets](#common-issuers--gateway-secrets).